Skip to main content

 Other State Funding

-ODOT also receives revenue from a number of other state sources, including:
+ODOT also receives revenue from other state sources, including:

 • A 0.1 percent employee payroll tax ($1 for $1,000 in payroll) pays for public transportation service in both rural and urban communitities.